immmunitrack/ImmuniTrack-backend/README.md

 - Node.js 18 or newer
 - npm
 - MySQL or MariaDB running locally
-- The `immunitrack-frontend` repo for the browser interface
+- The `mamacare-frontend` repo for the browser interface

 ## Setup